 Nomex® is the brand name for a heat and flame-resistant textile made by the DuPont chemical company and first marketed in 1967.
-Today, more than three million firefighters and aviation personnel around the world are protected by structure fire turnout gear, wildland fire personal protective equipment, and flight suits and jackets made of Nomex®.
+Today, more than three million firefighters and aviation personnel around the world are protected by structure fire turnout gear, wildland fire personal protective equipment (PPE), and flight suits and jackets made of Nomex®.

-Nomex® IS NOT flame-proof.
+Nomex® is not flame-proof.
 It burns when you hold a flame to it, but stops burning once the heat source is removed.
 The thick woven structure of synthetic fibers is a very poor conductor of heat.
-When exposed to heat, the fibers expand closing the spaces between them insulating the wearer.
-But to work correctly, Nomex® needs care.
+When exposed to heat, the fibers expand, closing the spaces between them insulating the wearer.
+But to work correctly, Nomex® needs proper care.

 - Wash Nomex® like normal laundry, but always include a rinse cycle that adequately removes soaps and detergents.

 - Nomex® garments should never be subjected to strong oxidizing agents such as peroxides or bleaches.
 These products harm the physical strength of the fabric.

 - Tumble dry and remove while slightly damp.
 Over-drying damages the fabric.

 Poison Oak/Ivy/Sumac on Nomex®

 National Technology and Development Program (NTDP) conducted research on laundering Nomex® firefighting clothing that has been contaminated with urushiol oil (what causes the rash) from poison oak/ivy/sumac exposure.

-- MTDC recommends that fire clothing contaminated with urushiol oil be cleaned following normal Nomex® laundering procedures, with a degreaser such as a detergent or a laundry soap, and as soon as possible.
+- NTDP recommends that fire clothing contaminated with urushiol oil be cleaned following normal Nomex® laundering procedures, with a degreaser such as a detergent or a laundry soap, and as soon as possible.

-- Extra care should be exercised when handling the contaminated clothing and should be kept separate from unaffected clothing and equipment.
+- Extra care should be exercised when handling the contaminated clothing, and it should be kept separate from unaffected clothing and equipment.